2 Days in Paris: Production

 The film was shot on location in Paris.
 Sites included Gare Du Nord train station, Pasteur station in the Paris Métro and the grave of Jim Morrison in Père Lachaise Cemetery.
 Marie Pillet and Albert Delpy, who portray Marion's parents, are Julie Delpy's real-life parents.

 It was produced by Christophe Mazodier with his company Polaris Film Production & Finance.

-Distribution
+Release

-The film premiered at the Berlin International Film Festival.
-It went into theatrical release in Germany on 17 May 2007 and was shown at the Seattle International Film Festival, the Tremblant Film Festival in Canada, the Los Angeles Film Festival, and Paris Cinéma before going into theatrical release in France on 11 July and the United States on 10 August.
+The film had its world premiere in the Panorama section of the 57th Berlin International Film Festival on 10 February 2007.
+It was released theatrically in Germany on 17 May 2007 and was shown at the Seattle International Film Festival, the Tremblant Film Festival in Canada, the Los Angeles Film Festival, and Paris Cinéma before its theatrical release in France on 11 July and the United States on 10 August.